- US Online Poker

 Both casinos already offer the games online.
 Since online gambling is illegal in the state, however, they can only offer them for play money.

-SCCOG and the casinos stressed this fact to Lamont in attempting to convince him to legalize online gambling in Connecticut.
+SCCOG and the casinos stressed this fact to Lamont in attempting to convince him to legalize mobile casinos and online poker in Connecticut.
 They claim it would be an easy process to convert the existing social sites to real-money play.

 It’s a moot point, since Lamont is unwilling to consider the possibility.
 Even if he signed such an executive order, however, it’s unlikely that it would be quite that easy.
 Technological hurdles would be numerous, the greatest of which would likely be geolocation to ensure operators don’t accidentally take out-of-state bets.